-For the first three years of our agreement, the NHC will focus on new social housing construction to reduce core housing need.
-With a target of 160 units constructed over three years, four of these units will be barrier-free/accessible.
-The NHC will begin incorporating universal design elements in all new builds beginning in 2020/21.
+For the fourth year of our agreement, the NHC will continue to focus on new social housing construction to reduce corehousing need.
+With a target of 52 units constructed in the fourth year.
+The NHC will continue to incorporate universal design elements in all new builds, a process which began in 2020/21.